 Deep eye pain should be distinguished from irritation.
 People who have warning signs, particularly deep pain or a change in vision, should see a doctor right away.
 If no warning signs are present, it is safe to wait a couple of days or so, but people may want to see a doctor sooner so that they can start treatment quickly.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see Some Causes and Features of Eye Redness).
+What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see Table: Some Causes and Features of Eye Redness).

 How long redness has been present